Congleton: Culture

 The National Trust Tudor house Little Moreton Hall is 4 mi south-west of the town.

 Congleton Park is located along the banks of the River Dane, just north-east of the town centre.
 Town Wood, on the northern edge of the park, is a Grade A Site of Biological Interest and contains many nationally important plants.
 Congleton Paddling Pool was built in the 1930s and is open in the summer months.
 Astbury Mere Country Park lies just to the south-west of the town centre, on the site of a former sand quarry.
-The lake is used for fishing and sailing and, despite its name, is actually in the West Heath area of Congleton, with the boundary between Congleton and Newbold Astbury parishes lying further to the south.
+The lake is used for fishing and sailing and, despite its name, is in the West Heath area of Congleton, with the boundary between Congleton and Newbold Astbury parishes lying further to the south.

 The independently run 300 seat Daneside Theatre is on Park Road.
 The 400-seat Clonter Opera Theatre is based in the village of Swettenham Heath, 5 mi north of Congleton.
 Founded in 1971, Congleton Choral Society is a mixed voice choir which regularly performs choral works at Congleton Town Hall and other venues around the town.

 Congleton Museum is on Market Square, in the centre of town.
 It was established in 2002 and is dedicated to Congleton's industrial history.
 It also contains an ancient log boat and gold and silver coin hoards.
 Congleton Tourist Information Centre is on the town's High Street.